centrahq/api-documentation/user/pages/02.glossary/01.glossary-basic/docs.md

 _B2B_
 A note on an order if the Account don’t want the order after a certain date.
 The order is not automatically cancelled on the Cancel Date, it is a note for sales staff.

+**Cancelled** (order status 6)
+This ordered has been cancelled at any stage before the payment was captured (once the payment has been successful, a refund should be made instead of cancelling the order).
+Cancelled orders have the option to be fully and irreversibly deleted from the database.

 **Cart**
 _B2C_
 See Selection.